Device Templates

 To use a device template in a device, open the device edit modal, select the desired

-, and provide all the mandatory and/or optional
+template in the Template Selector, and provide all the mandatory and/or optional

 variable values.